Monitoring & Logging: Tools to Keep Servers Healthy and Secure

 Although often used together, monitoring and logging serve different but complementary roles:

-• Logging records detailed events β€” system actions, errors, user behavior, and security events β€” capturing a chronological context that is vital for diagnosis and compliance.
+• Logging records detailed events β€” system actions, errors, user behavior, and security events β€” capturing a chronological context that is vital for diagnosis, incident response, and compliance.

 Core Benefits of Monitoring and Logging